 Sikkim CM focuses on development of marginalized people in Rs

-Sikkim Chief Minister Prem Singh Tamang on Monday presented a budget of Rs 9,100 crore for 2020-21 fiscal, stressing to take up development programmes for the vulnerable and marginalized sections of society.
-On the inaugural day of two-day budget session, Tamang, who also holds finance portfolio, presented the Sikkim Krantikari Morcha (SKM) government s second budget.
+Sikkim Chief Minister Prem Singh Tamang on Monday presented a budget of Rs 9,100 crore for 2020-21 fiscal, laying emphasis on taking up development programmes for the vulnerable and marginalized sections of society.
+On the inaugural day of two-day budget session, Tamang, who also holds the finance portfolio, presented the Sikkim Krantikari Morcha (SKM) government s second budget.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)